Annual Meeting Tours and Events

 Keeping a Record: The LDS Church History Library and Archives

-Nearly from its founding in 1830, the Church of Jesus Christ of Latter-day Saints (Mormons) has encouraged the production and preservation of history.
+Nearly from its founding in 1830, the Church of Jesus Christ of Latter-day Saints has encouraged the production and preservation of history.
 The Church History Library, located across the street from historic Temple Square, is home to state-of-the-art facilities that hold and process historical documents, artifacts, photographs, and other records that document the history of the church, its members, and the Restoration Movement of which it was part.
-This guided tour will be through public access areas of the library, showing casing some of the records and artifacts on display.
-Special emphasis will be given to the large oral history collection in its possession.
+Come learn about the Church History Library’s purpose, the facility, and the types of records stored in the vaults from the Church History Library Director, Keith Erekson.
+Justin Bray, Chair of the Oral History Working Group, will then talk about the Church History Library’s approach to oral histories.
+Your visit will end by viewing the “Foundations of Faith” exhibit where key documents of the Church of Jesus Christ’s history is displayed.

 *This tour will take place on Friday, October 18, 10am.
 If interested, please note that this tour will require a considerable amount of walking.
 Participants will meet in the hotel lobby and walk to the Church History Library, and will walk back.